Stuff I like

 - Catalan doesn’t play around with its top level domains.
 Requires all .cat websites to have a version in Catalan within six months of registering the domain.

 - Badalona is a municipality near Barcelona.
 Ronald Reagan’s treasury secretary was named Donald Reagan.
+Zilwaukee is across the lake from Milwaukee.
 Mario/Wario situations.

 - A September 30 1963 Peanuts strip about ZIP codes, which had just been introduced, where 5 says “My dad says we have so many numbers these days we’re all losing our identity.”